-School and Youth Outreach ("On the Air") (\$110,500) - This reflects the cost for a consultant to promote the education curriculum, conduct regular outreach to schools, maintain the curriculum materials, conduct outreach presentations, and coordinate contests and science fair awards.
+School and Youth Outreach ("On the Air") (80,500) - This reflects the cost for a consultant to promote the education curriculum, conduct regular outreach to schools, maintain the curriculum materials, conduct outreach presentations, and coordinate contests and science fair awards.
 As needed, part-time staff will be hired to support the school and youth outreach program.
-In addition, a new Education Program Manager will be contracted to work with the current Manager in preparation for the transition of the program.